RYA Day Skipper Practical Sail Tips – How to Be Prepared

 Another point to consider is the climate you are sailing in.
 Courses in higher latitudes in winter can be subject to severe weather and stormbound days, while in the summer, these same schools will struggle to provide prolonged night navigation.
 Neither is wrong and it is more about being prepared and understanding what you might experience.

-What Should You Take on Your RYA Day Skipper Practical Sail?
+What Should I Take on Your RYA Day Skipper Practical Sail?

 Again, the climate will dictate, but in general, we want to dress in layers, have suitable waterproof clothing, suitable and perhaps waterproof footwear and of course all of these want to be both warm and breathable.
 It is always colder on the water than it is on land, so always worthwhile taking that extra layer.